What are the Long-Term Effects of Heading the Ball in Soccer?

 The Theory on Heading the Ball and Long-Term Injury - Demystified

 The researchers compared the numbers on a day when participants headed the ball versus an alternate day when they did not.
-On the day the players headed the ball, their NF-L levels were significantly higher one hour after heading the ball than the days they did not head the ball.
+On the day the players headed the ball, their NF-L levels were significantly higher one hour after heading the ball than on the day they did not head the ball.

 Long-Term Effects of Heading the Ball in Soccer Legends